 |Paper and Allied products||31,309|

 |Chemical and Allied Products||37,591|

 |Instruments and Related Products||594|

-The American Council for an Energy-Efficient Economy (ACEEE) 2003 report “Realizing Energy Efficiency Opportunities in Industrial Fan and Pump Systems” summarizes the energy use of pumps in a variety of industrial settings (including manufacturing, mining, and agriculture).
+The American Council for an Energy-Efficient Economy (ACEEE) 2003 report “Realizing Energy Efficiency Opportunities in Industrial Fan and Pump Systems” summarizes the energy use of pumps in a variety of industrial settings (including manufacturing, Start Printed Page 34194mining, and agriculture).
 The report provides total electricity consumption and an estimate of the energy savings possible if available technologies were utilized.
 The report estimates the total annual agricultural and industrial electricity demand for pumps to be 140.6 billion kWh or 0.480 quads of site energy use.

 |Industry||Electricity demand in 2006 billion kWh||Pumps' share of electricity use %||Pump electricity use in 2006 billion kWh|

 |Textile Product Mills||6.0||14||0.8|

 |Fabricated Metal Product Mfg.||42.2||7||3.0|